KunalxKushwaha/Image-Classifier/README.md

 ## 📸 Features

-- 🧠 Uses **MobileNetV2**, a lightweight CNN model trained on ImageNet
+- 🧠 Uses **MobileNetV2**, a lightweight CNN model trained on ImageNet.
 - 🖼️ Allows image uploads in `.jpg` and `.png` formats.
 - 🔄 Preprocesses the image for optimal classification results.
 - 📈 Displays the **top 3 predictions** with probability scores.